Howard Markel

 Howard Markel (born April 23, 1960) is an American physician and medical historian.
-Markel is the George E. Wantz Distinguished Professor of the History of Medicine at the University of Michigan and Director of the University of Michigan's Center for the History of Medicine.
-He is also a professor of psychiatry, health management and policy, history, and pediatrics and communicable diseases.
+At the end of 2023, Markel retired from the University of Michigan Medical School, where he served as the George E. Wantz Distinguished Professor of the History of Medicine and Director of the University's Center for the History of Medicine.
+He was also a professor of psychiatry, health management and policy, history, and pediatrics and communicable diseases.
 Markel writes extensively on major topics and figures in the history of medicine and public health.

 Early life and education

 Markel was born in Detroit and grew up in Oak Park and Southfield, Michigan.
 He received a Bachelor of Arts degree (summa cum laude) in English from the University of Michigan in 1982 and earned his M.D. degree (cum laude) from the University of Michigan Medical School in 1986, before completing his internship, residency, and fellowship in pediatrics at the Johns Hopkins School of Medicine and the Johns Hopkins Hospital in 1993.
 Markel then joined the University of Michigan faculty as a Professor of Pediatrics and Professor of the History of Medicine.
 A medical historian by training, Markel earned his Ph.D. in the History of Medicine, Science and Technology from Johns Hopkins in 1994.